 Let it Rain- Soak it for Schools– aims to connect children to stormwater through their watershed and energize them to become leaders of change.

-To access the FREE school toolkit, please click here.
-Toolkit Overview: soak-it-for-schools-toolkit
+To access the FREE school toolkit, please click here or visit the link below:

 (We would like to thank our sponsors at the Lake Champlain Basin Program and NEWIPCC for making this initiative possible.)